Writing a personal statement for your CV

 - Use bland, empty statements like 'I work well independently and as part of a team'.
 This tells employers absolutely nothing about what you’re capable of.

 - Overuse buzzwords.

 - Include quotes from previous employers.

 - Ramble.
-Recruiters don't have time to read through waffle to get to the point.
+Recruiters don't have time to read through waffle, so get to the point.

-Think about the connotations of the words you use - 'currently studying' implies things might change, 'trying' implies failure.
-The words you use have significant power, and should be chosen carefully to paint a positive and engaging picture.'
+Think about the connotations of the words you use - 'currently studying' implies things might change, 'trying' implies failure, 'might' or 'maybe' sounds like you're not sure.
+The words you use have power so choose them carefully.
+You want to sound confident, positive and enthusiastic.

 Find out more about the top 7 CV mistakes.